stupplab/predict-fibers/README.md

 To predict, simply add the peptide sequences in `seqs` variable at the bottom of the code, then click the run button.
 The result generated is the fiber-nonfiber prediction along with the probability score of the sequence being a fiber according to the model.\
 *Note that all the peptide sequences are assumed to be prepended by the C16 alkyl tail with unit charge per molecule.*

-\
-The model is trained using `train.csv` and evaluated on `test.csv`, both containing equal mix of Fibers and Nonfibers.
-Details are as below
-- Train set: 4619 Fibers | 4038 Nonfibers
-- Test set: 1180 Fibers | 985 Nonfibers
-    - True Positive  1087
-    - False Positive   83
-    - True Negative   902
-    - False Negative   93
-    - Precision       93%
-    - Accuracy        92%

 ## Run on `bash` command line on your computer